kyma-project/kyma/docs/eventing/05-01-event-trigger.md

 ---
-title: Event trigger
+title: Event subscription
 type: Configuration
 ---

-## Event trigger
+## Event subscription

-When an event is created, the event trigger contains certain filters and fields that are required by Kyma.
-If you want to subscribe to an event, you need to create a subscription that matches this.
+When an event is created, the event subscription contains certain filters and fields that are required by Kyma.
+If you want to subscribe to an event, you need to create a subscription that matches this format:

-This is an example of an event trigger:

 ```yaml
 apiVersion: eventing.kyma-project.io/v1alpha1